Maria Feodorovna (Dagmar of Denmark): Death and burial

+In August 1924, Grand Duke Kirill Vladimirovich of Russia proclaimed himself "Tsar of all the Russias", Maria Feodorovna reacted with indignation and regarded his action as presumptuous.
+In a telegram to him, she made clear that she did not recognise his claim to the title, writing: "I am convinced that my two beloved sons are alive and so cannot consider your act a fait accompli."

+After her final visit to England in 1923, Maria Feodorovna "looked old and tired … she lost her appetite and strength."
+In 1925, she visited the Russian Orthodox Alexander Nevsky Church in Copenhagen, a church she had originally supported, for the last time.
+The church continued to serve the Russian émigré community after the Revolution, but by this time her health often prevented her from attending services.
+On such occasions, religious services were held at her villa at Hvidøre by her spiritual father, Archpriest Leonid Kolichev, for her and her close associates.

 In November 1925, Maria's favourite sister, Queen Alexandra, died.
 That was the last loss that she could bear.
 "She was ready to meet her Creator," wrote her son-in-law, Grand Duke Alexander Mikhailovich, about Dowager Empress Maria's last years.
 On 13 October 1928 at Hvidøre near Copenhagen, in a house she had once shared with her sister Queen Alexandra, Dowager Empress Maria died at the age of 80 of heart failure, having outlived four of her six children.
 Following services in Copenhagen's Russian Orthodox Alexander Nevsky Church, the Empress was interred at Roskilde Cathedral on the island of Zealand, the traditional burial site for Danish monarchs since the 15th century.